Portugal Food Guide

 Lisbon

-Portugal's capital blends traditional tascas (taverns) with Michelin-starred innovation.
-Iconic pastéis de nata from Pastéis de Belém, seafood from Mercado da Ribeira, and petiscos (Portuguese tapas) culture.
-Mouraria and Alfama neighborhoods preserve traditional fadista restaurants.
+In the capital, old tascas (taverns) sit alongside Michelin-starred kitchens.
+You'll find the original pastéis de nata at Pastéis de Belém, seafood at the Mercado da Ribeira, and a strong petiscos (Portuguese tapas) habit.
+The Mouraria and Alfama neighborhoods still keep their fado restaurants going.

 Cultural Significance: